 ‘“In that day, you will no longer ask me anything.
 Very truly I tell you, my Father will give you whatever you ask in my name.
 Until now you've not asked for anything in my name.
 Ask and you will receive and your joy will be complete.
 Though I have been speaking figuratively, a time is coming when I will no longer use this kind of language but will tell you plainly about my Father.
 In that day you will ask in my name.
 I am not saying that I will ask the Father on your behalf.
 No, the Father himself loves you because you have loved me and have believed that I came from God.”’John 16:23-27, NIV

-This is another transition that he's trying to help them understand.
+This is another transition that he is trying to help them understand.
 They interpreted their discipleship as following Jesus in a human relationship where they were together and they lived in a community together for about three years on the road.
 Everything was based on direct human contact, direct discussion, shared experiences, listening to what Jesus had to say, and he needed to prepare them for the fact that, when he wasn't there, they could pray to the Father with that same intimacy and openness and faith and expectancy that they had with him.
-So, he's encouraging them that they're going to be very well-resourced when he's not there.
-He's already spent considerable time explaining to them the Holy Spirit will come.
+He is encouraging them that they are going to be very well-resourced when he is not there.
+He has already spent considerable time explaining to them the Holy Spirit will come.

 ‘The advocate, the Spirit of truth is coming, when I leave he will come to you he will reveal everything to you that you need to know’.
 (John 16)